parkji30/parkji30/README.md

 ### Hi There 👋
 My name is James Park.

-I am a Math PhD student at York University studying specializing in modelling and probability.
+I am a Math PhD student at York University specializing in modelling and probability.

 I am also a Data Scientist at TD Banking Group.